Skip to content

 • Make time for the activities you enjoy.
 What do you love to do?
 Read a good book, take a relaxing bath, or do some tai chi, meditation, or yoga.

-Be sure to support your stress systems
+Be sure to support your stress systems to relieve anxiety

 Your adrenal glands are your stress glands.
 They help your body to deal with stress.
 They communicate with your brain via your HPA axis.
-Under stress, your HPA axis fires up to increase the secretion of adrenaline and cortisol, and elevate your heart rate, blood pressure, and blood sugar.
+Under stress, your HPA axis fires up to increase the secretion of adrenaline and cortisol and elevate your heart rate, blood pressure, and blood sugar.

 Eat a balanced diet